 - Students grow in faith and cultivate in their awareness of social justice issues in their local communities and in the larger world.

-- Our school community has the opportunity to gather for weekly liturgy each Friday morning.
-These dynamic liturgies feature students taking active roles in Mass as lectors, acolytes, Eucharistic Ministers, and as members of Music Ministry.
+- Our school community has the opportunity to gather for dynamic liturgies featuring students taking active roles in Mass as lectors, acolytes, Eucharistic Ministers, and as members of Music Ministry.

 - Students participate on summer immersion and service trips in order to encounter the reality of marginalized communities and deepen in their lived commitment to solidarity.

 - Our 100 service hour graduation requirement invites students to build relationships with agencies and populations in their local communities.